sebastienrousseau/nalufx/nalufx-ui/ui/components/menu/README.md

 # Menu Component

 The `Menu` component is a flexible and customizable UI element that provides menu functionality.
-It includes a menu button and supports various properties and behaviors to control its appearance and actions.
+It includes a menu button and supports various properties and behaviours to control its appearance and actions.

 ## Features